deep-finder/cryoet-deepfinder/docs/source/guide.rst

 DeepFinder consists of 5 steps (blue boxes below), which constitute a workflow that allows to locate macromolecular complexes in crowded cells, when executed in depicted order.
 Each step can be executed either using a script (see examples/) or using the graphical user interface (see pyqt/).
+Note that the more up-to-date [napari-deepfinder](https://github.com/deep-finder/napari-deepfinder) plugin can also be used to annotate and segment your images.
 These steps may be used in other workflows, e.g. if the user needs only the segmentation step.

 .. figure::  ../../images/deepfinder_workflow.png